CHTC/chtc-website-source/_uw-research-computing/julia-jobs.md

 transfer_input_files = julia-#.#.#-linux-x86_64.tar.gz, script.jl, my-project.tar.gz
 ```

-For project tar.gz files that are larger than 100MB, email a facilitator about
+For project tar.gz files that are larger than 100MB, use your `/staging` directory.
-using SQUID.
+For more information, see our [guide on staging large data](file-avail-largedata.html).

 Modify the CPU/memory request lines to match what is needed by the job.
 Test a few jobs for disk space/memory usage in order to make sure your